First let me start by asking, do you moo shu? I most certainly hope you will after reading this post!

 - Each of the three components that comprise the complete Moo Shu dish are served separately, and the diner prepares each serving on his or her own plate.
 Most restaurants provide four pancakes, a serving of Moo-Shu and a small dish of hoisin sauce as a single serving.
 To prepare each pancake for eating, the following is the most common process: a small amount of plum sauce is spread onto the pancake, on top of which a spoonful of the moo shu is placed.
 In order to prevent (or, realistically, minimize) the filling from spilling out while eating, the bottom of the pancake is folded up, then the pancake is rolled, sort of like a burrito.
 Once rolled, the prepared pancake is eaten immediately.

 ** If you don't want to make the plum sauce, pick up a jar of hoisin sauce.
 Hoisin sauce is commonly served with moo shu and pancakes and you can find it most supermarkets or Asian markets.

 Until next time, which could be another 3 or 4 days, instead of the usual two weeks, at the rate I’m going!

 Update: I just found out, via foodieblogroll, about Team Continuum’s “Team CAN Challenge” event being held October 22, 2011 in NYC.
 You can register and/or donate, plus find out more about the charity, HERE.
-Team Continuum is a non-profit organization, dedicated to helping cancer patients and their families minimize the disruptions and difficulties of life so that they can focus solely on crucial and much needed medical care.
+Team Continuum is a non-profit organization, dedicated to helping cancer patients and their families minimize the disruptions and difficulties of life so that they can focus on crucial and much needed medical care.
 This is a cause that’s near and dear to my heart, having experienced it within my immediate family.
-This sponsorship is brought to you by Team Continuum who I have partnered with for this promotion
+This sponsorship is brought to you by Team Continuum, whom I have partnered with for this promotion.